broadwayinc/example-photoapp/README.md

 ## Running the project

-1. Login, and create your service from [Skapi](https://www.skapi.com)
+1. Login, and create your service in [Skapi](https://www.skapi.com)

 2. Replace all 'service_id', 'owner_id' to your actual service id and the owner id value of your service.
 You can get your id's from your [Skapi dashboard](https://www.skapi.com/admin).